Dencyapex/dencyapex.github.io/_posts/2017-06-10-quick-mardown-example.md

 **RESPONDING TO THE SECURITY INCIDENT:**
 **STEP 1: Analyse the incident with the Network Analyzer Tool**

 As a security analyst, tasked with analyzing the situation and determining which network protocol was affected during this incident.
 First, I visited the website and also received the error “destination port unreachable.”
 To troubleshoot the issue, I load the network analyzer tool, **tcpdump,** and attempt to load the webpage again.
 To load the webpage, My browser sends a query to a DNS server via the UDP protocol to retrieve the IP address for the website's domain name; this is part of the DNS protocol.
-My browser then uses this IP address as the destination IP for sending an HTTPS request to the webserver to display the webpage  The analyzer shows that when I send UDP packets to the DNS server, I receive **ICMP** packets containing the error message: “udp port 53 unreachable.”
+My browser then uses this IP address as the destination IP for sending an HTTPS request to the webserver to display the webpage.
+The analyzer shows that when I send UDP packets to the DNS server, I receive **ICMP** packets containing the error message: “udp port 53 unreachable.”

 Paragraphs are separated by a blank line.